transitland/www-transit-land/documentation/datastore/api-endpoints.md

 ### Pagination for JSON endpoints

 - `?offset=50` is the index of the first entity to be displayed (starts with 0)
-- By default, 50 entities are displayed per page
+- By default, 50 entities are displayed per page.
+To change the number, specify `?per_page=1000`.
 - To show the total number of results, use `?total=true`

 ### Format